Polybius (urban legend): Themes

 Although contemporary magazines and newspapers do not mention Polybius, similar legends and rumors circulated in the late 1970s and early 1980s, of arcade machines designed to hypnotize, brainwash, or recruit players.
 The unusual machines and the affected players were then said to disappear.
 These rumors influenced science fiction such as the film The Last Starfighter, in which a teenage gamer is monitored and recruited by aliens.
 The novel Arcade by Robert Maxxe was less popular than Starfighter but featured a fictional game very similar to Polybius.
 The book centered on government mind control experiments done to children in arcades.

 Atari's testing procedures for new games may have also contributed to men in black rumors.
 Atari, then a major arcade game developer, would covertly place small numbers of unfinished new video games into public arcades.
 Atari's employees swapped in test versions of these unfinished games and observed players' responses in the arcades.
 To prevent their competitors from rushing copycat games to market, Atari did not disclose the true nature of these field tests to any arcade patrons.

 The United States military has modified several video games to train soldiers.
 In the early 1980s, they commissioned Atari to modify the tank combat game Battlezone into a tank training simulator called The Bradley Trainer.
 The project and the reluctance of Battlezone programmer Ed Rotberg were covered by newspapers in 1981.
-In the late 1990s, just before the first Polybius rumors began to spread, the military had Doom II modified into a virtual training program for marines.
+In the late 1990s, just before the first Polybius rumors began to spread, the military had Doom II modified into a virtual training program for marines called Marine Doom.

 Memories and influences

 Players claiming to remember playing or seeing Polybius in the 1980s may be recalling one of several unusual games from the period.
 Several games may have influenced the legend and have been proposed as the "real Polybius".
 For example, the arcade game Cube Quest was released in 1983.
 It used laserdisc technology to create "hallucinogenic" environments for players to fly through.
 The advanced laserdisc visuals resulted in frequent breakdowns and an early removal from arcades.
-Poly-Play, the only arcade video game developed in East Germany, had a similar name and font.
+Poly-Play, the only arcade video game developed in East Germany, had a similar name and typeface.
 University of Arizona professor Judd Ruggill has also proposed Tempest as an influence.
 Tempest is an abstract and geometric game that requires intense focus and was inspired by the nightmares of its creator.

 While some people have claimed to remember earlier mentions on Usenet, no archived Usenet posts discuss Polybius.
 However, the Publius Enigma, an unsolved puzzle connected to Pink Floyd's 1994 album The Division Bell, was discussed on Usenet in the early 1990s.
 These early recollections of the game may be false memories, recalling instead the similarly named Publius Enigma.